Monday, February 22, 2010

 A: Not even the Junior entries along these lines are quite so torturous.
 ‘Woeful’ has a new definition.

 V: Fittingly, everyone looks and sounds awful.
-The choreography serves as much point as an ear grafted onto a mouse’s back.
+The choreography serves as much point as that ear they once grafted onto a mouse’s back.

 08 Iceland

-A: It’s kind of a Sweden-meets-Yugoslavia-at-ESC number this, isn’t it.
-See what I mean about the ’80s brass thing?
+Cheery enough, but pretty empty.
+And see what I mean about the ’80s brass thing?
 The electric guitar, too, which at least here is actually being played rather than programmed.
-Great vocals from Grétar and Sigga, and it’s cheery enough I suppose.
-Pretty empty though.

 09 Norway

 B: Overdoes it on the Brandenburger Tor bit, our Ketil.
-Bet this isn’t a patch on Romeo.
+I bet this isn’t a patch on Romeo.

 A: That goes without saying.
-There are occasionally admirable attempts to eschew an ordinary arrangement here in the vocals, but the majority is pretty average stuff.
-The song stretches itself to snapping point to get to the three-minute mark.
-The little drummer boy interlude is more irritating than it needed to be.
+There are occasionally admirable attempts to eschew an ordinary arrangement in the vocals, but the rest is average stuff at best.
+The song stretches itself to snapping point to get to the three-minute mark, and the little-drummer-boy interlude is more irritating than it needed to be.

 V: Ketil wins the sartorial elegance award hands down to this point.
-The song has a lot more energy live than it does in studio, and the interlude works a lot better, too.
+The song has a lot more energy live than it does in studio, and said interlude works a lot better, too.

 10 Israel

-B: Positively oodles of hair on Rita’s bonce!
-Very bittersweet number this.
-Love the lines “Laboker haze yesh ta’am shel khofesh zar / Kmo shel mavet o brakha, ki halakhti mimkha”.
+B: Very bittersweet number this.
+I love the lines “Laboker haze yesh ta’am shel khofesh zar / Kmo shel mavet o brakha, ki halakhti mimkha”.

-A: At last a composition that doesn’t sound like its only aim in life was to mimic everything else being made at the time.
-That said, the initial pull and mystery of it (sleigh bells??) is largely lost as soon as they introduce a beat.
-Streaks ahead of pretty much everything else to this point though musically.
+A: Not before time, a composition that doesn’t sound like its only aim in life was to mimic everything else being made at the turn of the decade.
+The initial pull and mystery of it (sleigh bells?) is largely lost as soon as they introduce a beat, but it

 11 Denmark